Chris927/express-warn/README.md

 ## Example

 This middleware came to existance in order to warn when JWT tokens are almost expired.

+Such warning can be created when a JWT token (or anything else warn-worthy) is encountered in a request.
+However, warning on every request would result in a flood of warnings, unless throttled.
+This package solves this.

-This would be implemented like this:
+A (throttled) warning when encountering an almost expired token can be implemented like this:

 ```js
 const express = require('express');